-In our post on Monday, we discussed Dr. Gottman’s findings on the deeply destructive nature of “turning against” your partner’s bids.
+The previous post looks at the deeply destructive nature of “turning against” your partner’s bids.
 “Turning against” or “away” describes the behaviors in your interactions between you and your partner that, upon accumulation, categorically spell disaster for your relationship.
-Today, we would like to part the storm clouds a bit by offering you findings from Dr. Gottman’s research about the true causes of much of the behavior we described on Monday – the real reasons for which your partner may “turn against” you, lash out unexpectedly, or say things that they don’t really mean.
-We share this information with you in hopes that it will help you to learn the ways in which you can manage conflict constructively.
-We would like, in short, to offer you help in coping with the most trying interactions in your relationship.
+What are the real reasons your partner would “turn against” you, lash out unexpectedly, or say things that they don’t really mean?

-The first step in building the skills that Dr. Gottman teaches in his marital therapy is understanding – answering the question that may come up when such interactions unexpectedly throw themselves into your life – when your partner snaps at you out of nowhere.
-Dr. Gottman has discovered that there is an enormous difference between what you think your partner is saying when they “turn against” your bids and what their behavior’s cause usually is!
-Here is what Dr. Gottman has found “turning against” says and what it actually means.
+The first step in building the skills that Drs.
+John and Julie Gottman teach in their marital therapy is understanding.
+There is a difference between what you think your partner is saying when they “turn against” your bids and what their behavior’s cause usually is.
+Here is what “turning against” says and what it actually means.

 - Your need for attention makes me angry.